Manifold Markov chain Monte Carlo methods for Bayesian inference in diffusion models: Numerical examples

-Figure \ref{sfig:fhn-noiseless-av-newton-iterations} shows how the number of Newton iterations required to solve \eqref{eq:h2-step-position-constraint-condition} in each of the forward and reverse $\opfunc{\Xi}^{h_2}$ steps, averaged across the chains, varies with $\intg{R}$, $\intg{S}$ and $\intg{T}$ and for the two different Hamiltonian splittings.
+The top panels in \cref{fig:fhn-noiseless-av-newton-iterations-and-computation-time-per-integrator-step} show how the number of Newton iterations required to solve \eqref{eq:h2-step-position-constraint-condition} in each of the forward and reverse $\opfunc{\Xi}^{h_2}$ steps, averaged across the chains, varies with $\intg{R}$, $\intg{S}$ and $\intg{T}$ and for the two different Hamiltonian splittings.
 We see that for a given splitting, the number of Newton iterations is close to constant in all cases, providing empirical support for \cref{ass:comp-cost-newton-iterations,ass:comp-cost-newton-iterations-conditioned}.
-In Figure \ref{sfig:fhn-noiseless-computation-time-per-integrator-step} we show instead how the average time per constrained integrator step $\hat{\tau}_{\textrm{step}}$ varies with $\intg{R}$, $\intg{S}$ and $\intg{T}$ for both splittings.
+The bottom panels in \cref{fig:fhn-noiseless-av-newton-iterations-and-computation-time-per-integrator-step} instead show the average time per integrator step $\hat{\tau}_{\textrm{step}}$ varies with $\intg{R}$, $\intg{S}$ and $\intg{T}$ for both splittings.
 We see that the log-domain least-square fits show a very close to linear scaling of $\hat{\tau}_{\textrm{step}}$ with both $\intg{S}$ and $\intg{T}$, verifying these aspects of the $\mathcal{O}(\intg{R}^2\intg{ST})$ scaling claimed in \cref{the:comp-cost-with-conditioning}.
 The growth of $\hat{\tau}_{\textrm{step}}$ with $\intg{R}$ over the range here is sub-quadratic (the dotted line shows a quadratic trend for reference), however there is visible acceleration in the growth.
 An inspection of a breakdown of the total computation time spent on different individual operations revealed that for smaller $\intg{R}$ the $\mathcal{O}(\intg{RST})$ computation of the constraint Jacobian is dominating, with the $\mathcal{O}(\intg{R}^2\intg{ST})$ linear algebra operations only becoming significant for larger $\intg{R}$.